ilieberman1/NFTDrawing/README.md

-# NFTDrawing
-I'm glad everything is working perfectly now!
-Below is a detailed and easy-to-read `README.md` file for your `NFTDRAWING` project.
-It describes the project, its functionality, setup instructions, and usage in a clear and organized manner.
-I've used Markdown formatting to ensure it's well-structured and readable.

----

 # NFTDRAWING - Drawing NFT Platform

 Welcome to **NFTDRAWING**, a web-based platform that lets you create digital drawings, mint them as NFTs (Non-Fungible Tokens) on the Ethereum blockchain (Sepolia testnet), and trade them in a marketplace.
 This project uses Pinata IPFS for decentralized storage, Firebase Hosting for deployment, and MetaMask for blockchain interactions.